20 August 2021

 Source: google.com; March 2019

 In 2018, Google rewarded 317 specialists (from 78 different countries) for a total of $3.4 million.
-Of these 3.4 million, the highest individual award was $41,000.
+Of this 3.4 million, the highest individual award was $41,000.
 Since 2010, when it created its bug bounty program, Google has offered $15 million in rewards for discovering vulnerabilities within its program**.

 One can also note the existence of 0-day operating competitions organized on the bangs of hacking conventions, which, when sponsored by major players, attract the best researchers.
 The objective is to demonstrate live, i.e. in front of an audience, an exploit on dominant technologies such as Microsoft, Google, or Apple.
 These high-profile events highlight the best companies and researchers in the field worldwide.
 In particular, they enable the discovery of numerous critical 0-day vulnerabilities.